jsecurity101/Marvel-Lab/README.md

 1. On the Ubuntu machine download the Marvel-Lab repository.
 2. Go into `Marvel-Lab\Logging\splunk` and run `splunk_logging.sh`.
-3. On the Workstation and Domain-Controller down the the he Marvel-Lab repository in the `C:\` directory.
-(If .zip is downloaded take out the second Marvel-Lab folder and put it in `C:\` directory).
+3. On the Workstation and Domain-Controller down the Marvel-Lab repository in the `C:\` directory.
+(If .zip is downloaded take out the Marvel-Lab-master folder and rename the parent folder Marvel-Lab and put it in `C:\` directory).
 4. Go into `Marvel-Lab\Logging` and run `Logging.ps1`.